 Make the most of courgette (zucchini) season by making this light and colourful Courgette and Lemon Pizza in just 10 minutes.
 A creamy yogurt sauce with lemon for the base, topped with slices of courgette and then a mixture of cheese on top.
+This courgette pizza is so light and fresh.

 Thin slices of courgette make the perfect summer pizza topping.
 They add plenty of colour, a light but noticeable flavour and they pair beautifully with some soft goats cheese and chives.
 Use yellow and green courgettes to add nice contrasting colours.
+If you haven't tried lemon pizza before, you are missing out.
+So light and summery!

 - Ready made pizza base - We like the ready made ones from Northern Dough Co (not an advert - we just really love them) and they save us so much time. you can make your own pizza base if you prefer.
 Why not try our Wholewheat Pizza Base?

-- Greek yogurt - you could swap this for creme fraiche.
+- Greek yogurt - You could swap this for creme fraiche.

-- Light mature cheddar - using a strong cheddar like this means you can use less of it.
+- Light mature cheddar - Using a strong cheddar like this means you can use less of it.
 You could use mozzarella instead.

 - Lemon juice and zest - This adds a lovely light and fresh flavour.